 Several symptoms may indicate a spike in blood sugar levels.
 There are also certain signs that a person is developing type 2 diabetes.

-People must be educated about these symptoms.
+People must be educated about these symptoms of high blood sugar.
 Education regarding diabetes symptoms is even more important in people who are at a high risk of the condition.

 It should be noted that symptoms do depend on a few factors.
 The level at which blood sugar has been elevated will play a role in which symptoms a person may experience.